Do you want to make cupcakes but don’t have a cupcake pan around? You might think you’ve hit an obstacle, but it’s actually not that big a deal!

 If your cupcake is a little stuck, use a paring knife to go around the edges and help release it.
 Ice the cupcakes and enjoy!

 So there you have it!
-Not only is it completely possible to make cupcakes without a cupcake pan but there are six ways to complete this challenge.
+Not only is it possible to make cupcakes without a cupcake pan, but there are seven ways to complete this challenge!

 Why bother ever buying a cupcake pan?!
 You can make fantastic cupcakes without one so easily.
 Happy baking!